marcoaaz/forward_registration/README.md

 <img width=70% height=70% alt="Image" src="https://github.com/user-attachments/assets/e5909253-59ff-4a98-b6b4-ff35b3087008" />

-Software sequence (programming languages) and output of Step 5 (master table).
-The plug-in symbol represents the external software that can be streamlined to the pipeline:
+The slide below shows the programming languages sequence for all the Steps.
+Step 5 (master table) in bold font is the main MatLab script (merge_grids_v9.m) that orchestrates the data flow that comes in the master table and is shown as grid displays.
+The plug-in cartoon represents the external software that can be streamlined to the pipeline:

 <img width=60% height=60% alt="Image" src="https://github.com/user-attachments/assets/6af06a1f-2b06-4a16-b90a-160c984401a7" />